 Investigating Newton's 2nd Law

-Investigative Phenomenon: When subjected to identical forces, a golf ball and a table tennis ball exhibit distinct movements.
+Investigative Phenomenon: When subjected to identical forces, a golf ball and a table tennis ball exhibit distinct movement.

 1. Equivalent force may result in varied effects on the speed of diverse objects.